bschmeck/emacs_blog/pages/magit/index.md

 `F` begins the process of pulling.
 Just like with pushing, you can specify options (force and rebase,) then type `F` again to actually pull.
 To specify a remote, prefix the command with `C-u`.

+#### Stashing

+`z` begins the process of stashing all uncommitted changes.
+I never do anything complicated with stashing, so I just use `z z`, which prompts for a description for the stashed changes and then stashes them.

+There are two ways of popping stashed changes: `A` will pop the stashed changes and `a` will merely apply them.
+The difference is that popping removes the stashed changes from the stash list after applying them (unless they fail to apply.)

 #### Miscellaneous

 `:` Type the git command you wish to run in the minibuffer, and Magit will execute it.